We're testing a new way to do online services. Visit our Services Directory - use it and tell us what you think!

 What is the Master Gardener Program?

-To become a Master Gardener, you first must enroll and be accepted in your local county Extension program.
+To become an EMG, you first must enroll and be accepted in your local county Extension program.
 Upon acceptance in your home county, you then take the

 25 hours annually thereafter.
 Active volunteers are also asked to participate in continuing education of 5-12 hours per year, depending on the county in which they volunteer.

-Some activities of Master Gardeners include:
+Some activities of EMG's include: